safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 }
 ```

-Here we create an instance that will be configured as Rudder server using the
+Here we create an instance that will be configured as a Rudder server using the
 v2-compute-instance module with `role=rudder_server`.
 Then we create 2 rudder
 clients/agents using the v2-compute-instance with `count=2` and
-`role=rudder_client` and attach it to the default network.
+`role=rudder_client` and attach them to the default network.
 The default network
 is a private (RFC1918) network where instances can reach the Internet through
-NAT via the compute host, for things like package installs etc. However,
+NAT via the compute host, for things like package installs, etc. However,
 instances on this network can not be reached directly *from* the Internet,
 obviously.

 We create two security groups: one «interconnect» security group where all
 members in it have full connectivity to each other, and one ingress security
-group that allows incoming (ingress) connections on ports `80/tcp` (http),
+group that allows incoming (ingress) connections on ports `80/tcp` (HTTP),
-`443/tcp` (https) and `22/tcp` (ssh) from the world.
-All instances is member of
+`443/tcp` (HTTPS) and `22/tcp` (ssh) from the world.
+All instances are member of
 the interconnect security group so agents can talk freely with the server, and
-the server is also member of the ingress security group so that it can be
+the server is also a member of the ingress security group so that it can be
 reachable as a management host both by means of the Rudder web gui, and API,
-but also as a bastion host for logging in with ssh and jump further to the
+but also as a bastion host for logging in with ssh and jumping further to the
 clients wich is provisioned on a RFC1918 network not directly reachable from
 the Internet.
-Lastly, we include the pre existing `default` security group to
+Lastly, we include the pre-existing `default` security group to
 allow outbound (egress) traffic from all instances.

 {{% note "Safespring network" %}}
 None of the instances have more than one interface.
 This is intentional.
-If you don't know why, then please read the post on [The Safespring network model][netblog]
+If you don't know why; then please read the post on [The Safespring network model][netblog]
 {{% /note %}}

 **Confguration of the Rudder Ansible collection (requirements.yml):**